pumnea/exercism-go/welcome-to-tech-palace/README.md

 # Welcome To Tech Palace!

-Welcome to Welcome To Tech Palace! on Exercism's Go Track.
+Welcome to Welcome To Tech Palace! on Exercism'msg Go Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.
 If you get stuck on the exercise, check out `HINTS.md`, but try and solve it without using those first :)